Bolas spider: Description

 Bolas spiders are small nocturnal animals with conspicuous outgrowths on the upper (dorsal) surface of the cephalothorax.
-Mature females have a body length of 10–20 mm, while the males, which are very much smaller, have a body length usually less than 2 mm.
+Mature females have a body length of 10–20 mm, while the males, which are much smaller, have a body length usually less than 2 mm.
 The abdomen of adult females is large relative to the cephalothorax, partially covering it.
 In some species, the female's abdomen is comparatively smooth, while in others it has humps and tubercules.
 The females of some bolas spiders (e.g. Mastophora cornigera) look remarkably like a bird dropping, thanks to their large, globular abdomen and brownish cephalothorax.
 This is a form of defensive mimicry as the animals that prey on spiders pay little attention to bird droppings, which enables the spiders to rest unnoticed during the day in fairly exposed places.
 M. bisaccata resembles the shell of a snail that is abundant in the spider's habitat.
 While the bird dropping mimics rest on the upper surface of leaves, M. bisaccata rests on the undersides.
 If removed from the surface, Mastophora females produce a pungent odor, which is highly unusual for spiders (other than bolas spiders, only one species of Cyrtarachne is known to do this).
 They do not attempt to flee when handled.
 Some species of Cladomelea also rest exposed on leaves during the day.
 However, the Australian Ordgarius magnificus, which displays eye spots on its back that make it resemble the moth it hunts, ties leaves together with silk to form a retreat.